Zi-Lab/zTrack/README.txt

     - 'NumCores': the number of cores used for parallel cell tracking (optional) Assuming the number of available cores is num_cores_sys, zTrack uses num_cores_sys - 1 by default.

+The following functions zTrack_2d and zTrack3d functions return a cell_track cell array.
+For cell l1 in frame t1, cell_track{t1}(l1) specifies the label id of the tracked parent cell at frame t1-1.

+cell_track  = zTrack_2d(image_folder, image_filenames, mask_folder, mask_filenames, 'NumCores', num_cores);
+cell_track  = zTrack_3d(image_folder, image_filenames, mask_folder, mask_filenames, 'NumCores', num_cores);

-According to the submission note, zTrack assume that input images are located in "../Fluo-N2DL-HeLa/01" and tracking results will be saved into "../Fluo-N2DL-HeLa/01_RES".
+Usage: According to the submission note, zTrack assume that input images are located in "../Fluo-N2DL-HeLa/01" and tracking results will be saved into "../Fluo-N2DL-HeLa/01_RES".